Delaware LLC Law: Everything You Need to Know

 The Operating Agreement

 The operating agreement is a document outlining the management and operations of the LLC.
-It's a governing agreement composed by its members.
+It's a governing agreement composed of its members.
 You don't have to make your LLC's operating agreement public by filing it on a public platform, and you don't have to disclose it to the Secretary of State.

 You can run an LLC with a degree of confidentiality and privacy, and you have the flexibility to create a management structure that's most appropriate for you and any other members.
 You can write your operating agreement in the language of your choice; there's no requirement that it be translated into English.